jagol/BA_Thesis/README.md

 ##### If downloaded from TaxoGen repository:

-For the thesis I used the preprocessed corpus from the TaxoGen repository.
+For the results in the thesis I used the preprocessed corpus from the TaxoGen repository.
 If you have downloaded this corpus, adjust the paths in `pipeline/configs.json`.